 Our T8 fluorescent lights are some of the most widely used, and are perfect for places where you need to see lots of detail.
 Our T8 tubes have excellent colour rendering capabilities, bringing out the details of clothes and furniture.
 Retail stores, garages, offices, schools and conference rooms can all benefit from T8 lights.

-They’re also extremely energy efficient, lasting up to 15,000 hours, and even longer in some cases.
-They require minimal maintenance and come in a choice of straight and U-shaped designs.
+They’re also extremely energy efficient, lasting up to 15,000 hours, and even longer in some cases – plus they require minimal maintenance.

 Some T8 tubes can even rid you of those wretched winter blues.
 The T8 Tubes for SAD provide more natural light, similar to daylight; unlike the often artificial-looking and harsh light that’s given off by some fluorescent tubes.
 This can combat against Seasonal Affected Disorder (SAD), which can leave you feeling depressed or worse.
 They’re perfect for reception areas too, as they give a warm, welcoming feeling to customers.